yuliu2016/f20cptq/ComputingReview.md

 What is the best way to change this function, so that it estimates the area using left endpoints instead?

 **A.** Nothing.
-This implementation can already estimate using left endpoints.
+This implementation can already estimate the area using left endpoints.
 **B.** Change `x = low + (i + 1) * delta_x` into `x = low + i * delta_x`
 **C.** Change `x = low + (i + 1) * delta_x` into `x = low + (i - 1) * delta_x`
 **D.** Change `for i in range(num_rects)` into `for i in range(1, num_rects + 1)`